vasanthv/hello/README.md

 npm start
 ```

-to start the hello server on port 3000.
-Your hello instance will be running on http://localhost:3000.
+to start the ahey server on port 3000.
+Your ahey instance will be running on http://localhost:3000.

 ### Contributions

-Please refer <a href="https://github.com/vasanthv/hello/blob/master/markdowns/CONTRIBUTIONS.md">CONTRIBUTIONS.md</a> for more info.
+Please refer <a href="https://github.com/vasanthv/ahey/blob/master/markdowns/CONTRIBUTIONS.md">CONTRIBUTIONS.md</a> for more info.

 ### LICENSE

-<a href="https://github.com/vasanthv/hello/blob/master/LICENSE">MIT License</a>
+<a href="https://github.com/vasanthv/ahey/blob/master/LICENSE">MIT License</a>